Here you will find useful information related to our tours, and about traveling in Norway in general.

 Our favourite concept is self-guided tours, including luggage transfer, accommodation and meals.
-This means going on your own and decide your own speed.
+This means going on your own and determining your own speed.
 You can take a break, shortcut or detour whenever you want.
-After an exciting day in the outdoors you will arrive at your destination for a tasty dinner and a good night’s sleep before moving on the next day.
+After an adventurous day outdoors, you will arrive for a good dinner and a good night's sleep before moving on the next day.

 Price and what’s included in the price

 See details listed in the websites for each tour.

 Usually, you get:

 - Most meals

 Prices are based on double rooms or apartments (min.
 2 persons).